Coming Soon đ At the beginning of April, youâll be

 Ugh, so this was some kind of Experiment and the Apex employees were selected as a control group?!

-kaystari Premium Member almost 3 years ago
+kaystari Premium Member about 3 years ago

 Seems kinda strange, several time someone asks a ery logical question in the comments, and it is directly answered in the next days episode.
 I thought these were produced weeks in advance, and this whole story must have been created years in advance.